diogotcorreia/master-thesis/docs/content/ch05-results.typ

 All vulnerable issues were assumed to have `getattr` access and `setattr` support, since that is what the taint models in use by #TheTool were looking for, and therefore those were not included as features.
-The feature distribution can be visualised on @fg:vuln-issue-features, keeping in mind that an issue can have zero or more features.
+The feature distribution can be visualised in @fg:vuln-issue-features, keeping in mind that an issue can have zero or more features.
 Additionally, example code for each feature, taken from the obtained results, can be seen in @code:vulnerable-labels.